adamsk34/Tom-Chatbot/README.md

 Tom can only process one thing being said at a time.
 If you say "I am fine, how are you?", Tom will only be able to process one of those two statements.
 This is a serious problem but will change soon.

+One of the next things I will change about Tom is I will give him a proper sense of conversation flow.
+What I will do is make some FSM that gives him a guide as to what kind of response is appropriate, given any particular input from the user.

 I included a transcript of a real conversation I had with Tom.
 You can see that the conversation flow is a bit unnatural but not awful.
 You can see me tell him things and then quiz him on whether or not he remembered.
 Many chatbots don't have a memory like Tom does.
 Many chatbots can't even remember the